Updated April 28, 2022

 SEO Is the Least Popular Digital Marketing Channel

-Relatively few businesses actively invest in search engine optimization (SEO).
+Relatively few businesses actively invested in search engine optimization (SEO) in 2018.

 In fact, 56% of businesses do not invest in SEO in 2018.
-This means less than half of businesses (44%) chose to invest in SEO this year.
+This means less than half of businesses (44%) chose to invest in SEO in 2019.

 Why SEO Is Unpopular for Businesses